opea-project/docs/community/CONTRIBUTING.md

 ### Contribute a GenAI Component

 1. Navigate to [OPEA GenAIComps](https://github.com/opea-project/GenAIComps) and locate the component folder your integration belongs to.
 If the microservice type already exists, review the [OPEA microservice API](https://opea-project.github.io/0.9.99/developer-guides/OPEA_API.html#opea-micro-service-api) and follow it in your implementation.
-Otherwise, if you are contributing a brand new microservice type, you need to define and contribute the API specifications.
-Please start by submit an RFC to get contributors feedback.
+Otherwise, if you are contributing a brand new microservice type, you need to define and contribute first its API specification.
+Please start by submitting an RFC to get community feedback.

 ```